LE VIVIER’S EMERGING ARTISTS HUB

 ROSANE LAJOIE

-is a graduate of the Conservatoire de musique de Montréal, where she obtained a master's degree with distinction in Suzanne Goyette's class.
-Passionate about vocal art, she perfected her accompaniment skills at the Guildhall School of Music and Drama in London, where she won the Tracey Chadwell Memorial Award in contemporary music.
-BETWEEN WORDS AND BREATHS: commission and creation of two cycles of melodies for voice and piano on French texts.
+Graduate of the Conservatoire de musique de Montréal, where she earned a master’s degree with distinction under Suzanne Goyette.
+Passionate about vocal art, she furthered her studies in accompaniment at London’s Guildhall School of Music and Drama, where she received the Tracey Chadwell Memorial Award in contemporary music.

 ENSEMBLE A MER